-- approximately 25 cytology cases (tissue aspirate, tissue imprint, and fluid analyses)
+approximately 40 cytology cases (tissue aspirate, tissue imprint, and fluid analyses)

-- about 50 chemistry panels
+approximately 50 chemistry panels

 Multiple Learning Opportunities